 Now that I have a behind the scenes view of the fitness industry, I thought I’d share a few tips on how to find a qualified personal trainer.
 While most trainers really know their stuff and want the best for their clients, there’s also some people out there who shouldn’t be training clients.

 Hiring a personal trainer is a big decision.
 You’re going to be making an investment in your health, so you want to make sure that you find the right person.
-You’ll also be spending time with them every week, so you’ll want to make sure that you two connect on a personal level Below I’ve shared a few tips on how to pick the right personal trainer for you.
+You’ll also be spending time with them every week, so you’ll want to ensure that you two connect on a personal level.
+Below I’ve shared a few tips on how to pick the right personal trainer for you.

 Ask about their education and certifications // While education and certifications don’t guarantee that a personal trainer will know what they’re talking about, it’s much more likely that they will.
 Don’t be afraid to ask a potential trainer about their certifications.
 Ask them what was involved to get certified (some are simply weekend courses while others require a minimum of two years of university level education).